ctrager/budoco/README.md

 * linkify id#123 in comments
 * and info text about id#123

 * More query examples in queries.sql.
-Format long text, dates, true/false.

-* Finish admin pages, delete query

 * Send emails from the Issue page, that become part of the Issue posts.